Audi unveils its new-look Q5

-The upper sections of the LED headlamps, which replace the Xenon units as part of the entry level Sport specification, feature a new signature for their daytime running lights, while in S line and Edition 1 models distinctively designed Matrix LED headlamps previously reserved for Vorsprung versions are now standard.
+The upper sections of the LED headlamps, which replace the Xenon units as part of the entry-level Sport specification, feature a new signature for their daytime running lights, while in S line and Edition 1 models distinctively designed Matrix LED headlamps previously reserved for Vorsprung versions are now standard.

 UK range debut for Edition 1 model

-In keeping with the structure elsewhere in the Audi range, S line specification brings privacy glass and an exclusive design for the front and rear bumpers and side skirts, and these elements also form the basis for the look of the new Edition 1 version.
+In keeping with the structure elsewhere in the Audi range, the S line specification brings privacy glass and an exclusive design for the front and rear bumpers and side skirts, and these elements also form the basis for the look of the new Edition 1 version.

-By upsizing to an exclusive matt black, diamond cut 20-inch Audi Sport alloy wheel and adding a black styling pack that gives a lustrous Titanium black or High gloss black finish to everything from the window and grille surrounds to the door mirror housings and the Audi rings, the Edition 1 delivers much of the visual appeal of the Vorsprung model at a price point that is closer to the mid-range S line.
+By upsizing to an exclusive matt black, diamond-cut 20-inch Audi Sport alloy wheel and adding a black styling pack that gives a lustrous Titanium black or High gloss black finish to everything from the window and grille surrounds to the door mirror housings and the Audi rings, the Edition 1 delivers much of the visual appeal of the Vorsprung model at a price point that is closer to the mid-range S line.